ionescuig/pyheader/README.md

 # pyheader
 Creates a header for python scripts

+pyheader.py needs to be copied to your current working directory.

 This script is build for windows and linux.
 For windows there are 3 editors avaible: IDLE, PyCharm (not working yet), Atom.
 For linux there are 3 editors avaible: vim, gedit, nano.